 Using the 10-year bond yield as a barometer for retirement income generation is conservative.
 However, I also believe the ideal withdrawal rate in retirement doesn’t touch principal so long as your estate is below the estate tax threshold.

 One of the big reasons why Americans are in so much financial trouble is because most only plan for themselves.
 When you start planning for your children, you are forced to at least put on your oxygen mask before helping others.
+The FSSWR is mainly for those if you who are planning beyond your short lifetime.

 If your estate is above $11.58 million per person, feel free to increase your withdrawal rate to whatever you want.
 Paying a 40% death tax rate on every dollar above the estate tax threshold is a crying shame.
 With Joe Biden as president, he will likely try to cut the estate tax threshold in half.